joewalnes/crunchicorn/README.md

 * No config files
 * 'Batteries included' toolchain: ES2015 (and more) transpiling, enforce coding standards, ES import module packaging, shrinking, testing, CSS pre-processing
 * Designed for browser apps - you don't need to know NodeJS
+* Agnostic about client side frameworks (use React, Angular, jQuery, Polymer, Ember, nothing... it doesn't care)
+* Zero server-side code requirements: it just compiles your client side code.
+It's up to you what you use on the server (Rails, Node, Go, Java, ASP.NET, PHP...)

 crunchicorn takes two arguments:
 1. An entry point .js for your app in a source tree consisting of ES2015 code, modules, CSS, etc.